Completion of the mixed unit interval graphs hierarchy: Our results

+\begin{proof} The proof of this result comes from Algorithm 17 in \cite{shuchat} that we used in the previous proof.
+This Algorithm takes a graph $G$ supposed to be in $\UU$ and gives a $\UU$-interval representation of it.
+Since it works in $O(n^2)$, there exists a constant $C$ such that this algorithm performs at most $Cn^2$ operations on any graph $G \in \UU$ with $n$ vertices.
+Therefore one way to know whether a graph $G$ is indeed in $\UU$ is to give it to Algorithm 17, let it do at most $Cn^2$ operations and see its result: if the algorithm has terminated by that time and the interval representation it gave indeed represents $G$, we know that $G$ belongs to the $\UU$ class.
+In the other cases (the representation is wrong or the algorithm has not finished yet), we know that the graph $G$ is not in $\UU$.
+Checking that the interval representation is correct can be done in $O(n+m)$, hence our result.\\ \end{proof}

+\begin{rk} The proof of \autoref{mixed unit-time} is easy to understand because it does not require to fully dive into details of Algorithm 17 in \cite{shuchat}.
+However, it is possible to modify Algorithm 17 so as to recognize the class of mixed unit interval graphs in time $O(n^2)$.
+Indeed, it is possible to run the main loop of Algorithm 17 $n$ times.
+If it fails at some point because a vertex which should be present is not, or if the representation we get at the end does not correspond to the input graph, then we know that the graph is not a mixed unit interval graph.
+Otherwise, we know it belongs to the class.
+This algorithm, which does not require to find a bound $C$ mentioned in the proof, is implementable. \end{rk}

-From this algorithm we can derive another one to test if a graph is in $\UU^{\pm, +-}$: \begin{thm} The class of almost-mixed unit interval graphs can be recognized in time $O(n^2)$. \end{thm}
+\begin{thm} The class of almost-mixed unit interval graphs can be recognized in time $O(n^2)$. \end{thm}

-\begin{proof} The proof is straightforward: we first apply the algorithm described in the proof of the previous theorem.
-If the interval representation we get at the end of the algorithm contains at most one type of semi-closed intervals, then this proves that our graph is an almost-mixed unit interval graph.
-Else the interval representation contains two types of semi-mixed intervals.
-As we showed that our algorithm is correct, then this incorrect result means that the graph is not in $\UU^{\pm, +-}$.
-Also, by construction of the algorithm, the output of the algorithm gives a certificate that the graph is not in the class: the representation must contain in a same connected component two neighborhoods of intervals like $abcde$ and $uvxyz$ as in \autoref{neighbours_of_u_lemma}.
+\begin{proof} The proof is straightforward: we first check if the input graph $G$ is a mixed unit interval graph using \autoref{mixed unit-time}.
+If $G \in \UU$ then we run the algorithm of the proof of \autoref{time-repr-th}.
+If the interval representation we get at the end of the algorithm contains at most one type of semi-closed intervals, then this proves that our graph is an almost-mixed unit interval graph; else, the interval representation contains two types of semi-closed intervals.
+As our algorithm returns a correct representation when given an almost-mixed unit interval graph, then this incorrect result means that the graph is not a $\UU^{\pm, +-}$-graph.
+Also, by construction of the algorithm, in case the input graph is a $\UU$-graph, the output of our algorithm gives a certificate that the graph is not a $\UU^{\pm, +-}$-graph: the representation must contain in a same connected component two neighborhoods of intervals like $abcde$ and $uvxyz$ as in \autoref{neighbours_of_u_lemma}.

-Testing if the output of the algorithm is of the right form can be done in time $O(n)$, hence the announced complexity.
+Testing if the output of the algorithm is of the right form can be done in time $O(n+m)$, hence the claimed complexity. \end{proof}